phantomstacks/sopsctl/README.md

 ### Global Flags

+All commands support the following global flag:
 - `--cluster, -c`: Specify the Kubernetes cluster context to use for key operations

 ### Key Management Commands

 #### `pflux key add`

 Add encryption keys from a Kubernetes cluster to local storage.
+Retrieves age keys from a Kubernetes secret and stores them locally in `~/.pFlux/` for use with SOPS encryption/decryption.

 ```bash
 pflux key add [flags]